rogerkamoi/viaChallengeModel/README.md

-# viaChallengeModel
+# Iris Model

-This is the result of the ML Ops Chalange.

 Iris Model trained and serialized

-This is the preparation model for Iris dataset.
+This is the preparation model for the Iris dataset.

 A simple neural network was used to process the data set with RELU activation function, and Softmax to classify the flower.